cuga-rajal/translator/README.md

 enable/disable translation.
 It can also give the gesture object (see below) or to get these instructions.

-2) The Translator can be used when the HUD owner speaks a different language than local chat.
+2) Use the Translator when the HUD owner speaks a different language than local chat.
 The "source language" should be set to the HUD owner's language, and "target language" should be set to the local chat language.

-The first time you wear the HUD, it will detect your viewer preference settings and configure the source language automatically.
+The first time you wear the HUD, it will detect your viewer preferences and configure the source language automatically.
+Dialogs and instructions are in the native language of the wearer, based on the source language detected or selected.

 3) For best results, everyone wearing the HUD in proximity should use the same target language for local chat.
 Otherwise you may get duplication of translated